 Before screwing the base back in make sure that you haven't lost any feet and that the metal base is aligned correctly in the grooves at the edges.

-Take care when screwing the base in, then refit the drives and screw back in and you should be done.
+Take care when screwing the base in, then refit the drives (if Citizen slim types) and screw in M3 bolts through the base and you should be done.

 Plug back in and test.